multicatch/esp32_sk6812_pc_lightbar/esp32_sk6812_lightbar_agent/README.md

 0. You need Rust (the programming language compiler, not the game) to build this project.
 Go to [official Rust webpage](https://rust-lang.org/learn/get-started/) and follow the install steps.
 1. Build the project using Rust (`cargo build --release`).

+Or: 1.
+Download the exe from [releases](https://github.com/multicatch/esp32_sk6812_pc_lightbar/releases) - personally I prefer the "build from sources" way, but I understand why you don't want to install Rust for 1 little app.

 2. Create a shortcut to `target/release/esp32_sk6812_lightbar_agent.exe`.
 After running the command from step 1, the compiler will create a folder named `target` and inside a folder named `release`.
 In this folder you will find the exe file.
 Right Mouse Button on the exe > Show more options > Create shortcut.
 3. Move the shortcut to `%appdata%/Microsoft/Windows/Start Menu/Programs/Startup` (you can paste this path into the explorer address bar).
 4. Restart your PC.